julienjpk/setmeup/README.md

 	        - name: "ANSIBLE_ROLES_PATH"
 	          value: "roles"

-SMU looks for Ansible playbooks (`\.ya?ml$`) in each source's top-level directory without recursing, unless `recurse` is set.
+Here's what you need to know:

-The `playbook_match` setting can be used to set a different REGEX if necessary.
+- Set Me Up! looks for Ansible playbooks (`\.ya?ml$`) in each source's top-level directory without recursing, unless `recurse` is set.
-The REGEX is matched against the file path relative to the source's root, which means you can match through subdirectories.
+- The `playbook_match` setting can be used to set a different REGEX if necessary.
-You may also use the `ansible_playbook` dictionary to customise how `ansible-playbook` will be called for each source.
+- The REGEX is matched against the file path relative to the source's root, which means you can match through subdirectories.
-Note that SMU will always run `ansible-playbook` from your sources' root directories.
+- You may also use the `ansible_playbook` dictionary to customise how `ansible-playbook` will be called for each source.
-Finally, the `pre_provision` parameter can be set to have a command run before provisioning a client.
+- Set Me Up! will always run `ansible-playbook` from your sources' root directories.
+- The `pre_provision` parameter can be set to have a command run before provisioning a client.
 This is useful if your source is a git repository and you'd like it updated before your playbooks are looked up.

 ## About